Hindaun

 In the vicinity are the Aravalli and Vindhya mountainous ranges.

 History

 In the ancient time Hindaun came under the Matsya kingdom.
 There are many ancient structures still present in the town built during the regime of Matsya Kingdom.
 Traditionally in some mythological stories the town is believed to be associated with the mythology of Hiranyakashipu and Prahlada mentioned in Bhagavata Purana.

+The meenas hold high administrative posts and have a huge impact on city's economical and financial growth.
+They also have a rich culture such as their folk songs and dresses (lehenga lugdi).
+The notable Meena surnames are Jagarwad, Mandaiya and Jorwal.

 Hindaun is named after the name of ancient ruler king Hiranyakashipu, father of Prahlada.
 The temple to Narasimha, an Avatar of Hindu God Vishnu who killed Hiranyakashipu, along with the historic Prahalad Kund (now in dilapidated condition) demonstrates the town's connection to the mythology surrounding Hiranyakashipu and Prahlada.

-During the start of April 2018, Hinduan was subjected to curfew in response to caste-related violence.
+In April 2018, Hinduan was subjected to a curfew in response to caste-related violence.

 Location

 Hindaun is located in the eastern part of Rajasthan, (a north-western state in India) in the vicinity of the Aravalli Range.

 The town is well connected with Jaipur, Agra, Alwar, Dholpur, Bharatpur with modernized roads.

 Hindaun has an average elevation of 235 m.
 Its distance from the state capital of Jaipur is around 150 km.